Electricity at the macroscale and its microscopic origins: Notation

-I use boldface type to distinguish macroscopic quantities from microscopic quantities throughout this work.
+Boldface type distinguishes macroscopic quantities from microscopic quantities throughout this work.
 For example, the macroscopic analogues of the microscopic charge density $\rho$, the microscopic electric potential $\phi$, and the microscopic electric field $\me$, are denoted by ${\Rho}$, $\bphi$, and $\E$, respectively; and $\br$ and ${\rvec}$ denote points, positions, or displacements at the macroscale and the microscale, respectively.

+In discussions of general features of the relationship between microscopic and macroscopic fields, $\nu$ will denote an arbitrary microscopic field and $\Nu$ will denote its macroscopic counterpart.